umbraco/UmbracoDocs/Documentation/Reference/Request-Pipeline/FindPublishedContentAndTemplate.md

 #FindPublishedContentAndTemplate()

 This method is called on the "PublishedContentRequest.PrepareRequest()" method.
-We discusss shortly what this method is doing:
+We discuss shortly what this method is doing:

 1. FindPublishedContent ()
 2. Handles redirects